 Updates from Shields on Coronavirus (COVID-19)

-Shields Health Care is closely monitoring the rapidly evolving situation with COVID-19 (coronavirus).
+Shields Health Care is closely monitoring the evolving situation with COVID-19 (coronavirus).

 For the latest information on COVID-19 cases in Massachusetts, visit the Massachusetts Department of Health website.
 Additional information is available from the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO).